-- o Establishing a Palliative Care and Hospice Education Center to improve the training of interdisciplinary health professionals in palliative care; - Authorizing grants to schools of medicine, teaching hospitals and GME programs to train physicians (including residents, trainees, and fellows) who plan to teach palliative medicine; - o Establishing a program to promote the career development of physicians who are board certified or board eligible in Hospice and Palliative Medicine; - Establishing fellowship programs within the new Palliative Care and Hospice Education Centers to provide short-term intensive courses focused on palliative care workforce development and grants through career incentive awards for eligible health professionals who agree to teach or practice in the field of palliative care for at least 5 years; and - Providing for the establishment of a national campaign to inform patients, families and health professionals about the benefits of palliative care and the services that are available to support patients with serious or life-threatening illness.
+- Establishing a Palliative Care and Hospice Education Center to improve the training of interdisciplinary health professionals in palliative care; - Authorizing grants to schools of medicine, teaching hospitals and GME programs to train physicians (including residents, trainees and fellows) who plan to teach palliative medicine; - Establishing a program to promote the career development of physicians who are board certified or board eligible in Hospice and Palliative Medicine; - Establishing fellowship programs within the new Palliative Care and Hospice Education Centers to provide short-term intensive courses focused on palliative care workforce development and grants through career incentive awards for eligible health professionals who agree to teach or practice in the field of palliative care for at least five years; - Providing for the establishment of a national campaign to inform patients, families and health professionals about the benefits of palliative care and the services that are available to support patients with serious or life-threatening illness; and - Ensuring that palliative and hospice care training programs abide by the Assisted Suicide Funding Restriction Act of 1997 (P.L.
+105-12) and are not furnished for the purpose of causing or assisting in causing a patient's death.